 - 1. Explain the concept of limit state method of design of steel structures, Material properties and types of steel and behaviour. - 2.
 Design simple Bolted, Riveted and Welded Connections as well as eccentric and moment connections. - 3.
-Design Tension and compression Members including splice connections and column bases, Beams and plate girder. - 4.
-Calculate the forces in roof trusses and design the various structural elements there in.
+Design Tension and compression Members including splice connections and column bases. - 4.
+Design laterally supported and unsupported beams, welded plate girders, splice connections.